Anyone who questions

 Thyme and

-Sage's website states, "The mission of Thyme and Sage Ranch, Inc. is
+Sage's website stated, "The mission of Thyme and Sage Ranch, Inc. is

 to provide re-homing or rehabilitation and a high quality of life for the